 Before using tank sealant, you must ensure that your tank is absolutely dry, free of grease and almost free of rust.
 For best results, use both Tank Cleaner and Rust Remover before applying the sealant - all Tank Cure products are tested extensively alongside each other so best results are always achieved when used in combination.

 450 grams of sealant is suitable for use on motorcycle tanks up to 20 litres and 600 grams is suitable for tanks up to 60 litres.
-The sealant is sold as a two component epoxy resin which will need to be stirred together thoroughly before application.
+The sealant is sold as a two-component epoxy resin which will need to be stirred together thoroughly before application.
 Once applied, the tank will need to be turned continuously for about 15 to 20 minutes so that it touches all surfaces, forming a good layer.
-Excess sealant will then need to be drained.
+The excess sealant will then need to be drained.